dayofkishore/labelstudio/Readme.md

 - convert_to_Textract: Converts the LS json back to textract raster

 ### LS config
-- ls_config: Need to use this xml to create custom template for ls label interface
+- ls_config: Need to use this xml to create custom template for ls label interface.

 ### usage of pdf_to_images and convert_to_ls.py